 How it works and grow

-SIP thus buys mutual funds witting the reach of an average person, as the investment is made on a very small scale.
-Though investment of small amount may negligible at initial stages and may not appeal too much, it enables the investor to develop a habit of saving.
+SIP thus buys mutual funds within the reach of an average person, as the investment is made on a very small scale.
+Though investment of small amount may seem negligible at initial stages and may not appeal too much, it enables the investor to develop a habit of saving.
 If these habits continuous over the years, it will grow to give handsome returns.

-The ground rule to build your wealth is to focus on long term financial goods, invest regularly and maintaining disciplined investment Pattern.
+The ground rule to build your wealth is to focus on long term financial goods, invest regularly and maintaining disciplined investment pattern.
 Your disposable income would not be affected by parting smaller amounts every month as compared to invest a heavy amount one time.

-- Power of compounding
+2. Power of compounding

-- Rupee Cost Averaging
+3. Rupee Cost Averaging

 This happens when you invest in equities.
 When you invest the same amount in equity fund at regular intervals over time, you can buy more units when the price is lower, reducing the average cost per share over time.
 This method is called “rupee cost averaging”.

 This method protects the investors from market ups and downs while using the sensible and long seem investment planning.
 Therefore it reduces the risks of an investment in a volatile market.
-In S/p your average cost of investing comes down since you go through both up & down trends of the market.
+In SIP your average cost of investing comes down since you go through both up & down trends of the market.

-- Other advantages
+5. Other advantages